AnthonyMaggio41/Procedural-Terrain-Unity-3D/README.md

 # Procedural Terrain Generator

 This code generates terrain in Unity 3D using simplex noise.
 The generated terrain can be used in a variety of applications, including games, simulations, and visualizations.
-New terrain is regenerated on each launch and can be futher customized with (slider things??)
+New terrain is regenerated on each launch and can be futher customized with the slider bars.

 ## Features